 $100,000 Hearst Health Prize for Excellence in Population Health

 Population health is essential to transforming from an illness-centered healthcare system to one focused on protecting and improving health.
 We created this prize to help identify and promote promising ideas in the field that help to improve health outcomes, and thus proliferate best practices more rapidly.
 Our goal is to discover, support and showcase the work of an individual, group, organization or institution that has successfully implemented a population health program or intervention that has made a measurable difference.
+The results of successful programs are expressed in terms of actual improvements in health outcomes and/or health behaviors, not just financial measures, clinical process measures, or measures of participation.

 In its most fundamental sense, population health seeks to improve or manage the health of a specific population.
 It is a systematic, holistic approach that aims to prevent disease by keeping people healthy and improving the quality of care.
 Population health programs and interventions work to: